 According to Glassdoor, the national average base salary for maintenance engineers is $65,480.
 The average pay ranges from $45k to $91k.

-Glassdoor also features salary averages and ranges, defined by professional sector, industry, and company.
+Glassdoor also features salary averages and ranges, defined by a professional sector, industry, and company.

 This allows candidates to select their preferred positions based on who the employer is and what they are offering in terms of a job package.